Kenzo Yokoyama

 Kenzo Yokoyama (横山 謙三, Yokoyama Kenzō) is a former Japanese football player and manager.
-He played for, and then managed, the Japanese national team.
+He played for, and then managed, the Japan national team.

 Club career

 Yokoyama was born in Saitama on January 21, 1943.
 After graduating from Kawaguchi High School and Rikkyo University, he joined his local club Mitsubishi Motors in 1966.
 He played as regular goalkeeper from first season and played all matches in Japan Soccer League until 1974.
 In 1975, he was deprived of regular goalkeeper by Mitsuhisa Taguchi.
 The club won the league champions 2 times (1969 and 1973) and 2nd place 6 times.
 The club also won 1971 and 1973 Emperor's Cup.
 He retired in 1977.
 He played 136 games in the league.
 He was selected Best Eleven 7 times.

 National team career

 In October 1964, when Yokoyama was a Rikkyo University student, he was selected Japan national team for 1964 Summer Olympics in Tokyo.
 At this competition, he debuted and played all matches on behalf of Tsukasa Hosaka fractured his hand just before Olympics.
 After that, Yokoyama became a regular goalkeeper at Japan national team.
 In 1968, he was selected Japan for 1968 Summer Olympics in Mexico City.
 He played all matches and Japan won bronze medal.
 In 2018, this team was selected Japan Football Hall of Fame.
 He also played at 1966, 1970 and 1974 Asian Games.
 He played 49 games for Japan until 1974.